Download the print version

 Liability for third-party service providers

-In certain circumstances, a data holder may be accountable under the CDR regime for the conduct of its third-party service providers.
-For example, where the service provider is acting on the data holder’s behalf, within the service provider’s actual or apparent authority.[112]
+• In certain circumstances, a data holder may be accountable under the CDR system for the conduct of its third-party service providers.
+For example, where the service provider is acting on the data holder’s behalf, within the service provider’s actual or apparent authority.[128]

-The CDR regime does not regulate a data holder’s engagement of a third-party service provider.
-However, data holders must still ensure they meet their obligations under the CDR regime and any other relevant legislation (such as the Privacy Act).
+• The CDR system does not regulate a data holder’s engagement of a third-party service provider.
+However, data holders must still ensure they meet their obligations under the CDR system and any other relevant legislation (such as the Privacy Act).

-Where a data holder is also an accredited data recipient, they should be aware that the CDR regime does regulate an accredited data recipient’s engagement of a third-party service provider (where that third party is considered an ‘outsourced service provider’ under the CDR Rules).
-[113]
+• Where a data holder is also an accredited data recipient, they should be aware that the CDR system does regulate an accredited data recipient’s engagement of a third-party service provider (where that third party is considered an ‘outsourced service provider’ under the CDR Rules).[129]
+The CDR system also regulates CDR representative arrangements to which an accredited data recipient is a party, and an accredited data recipient is liable for the conduct of its CDR representatives under that arrangement.[130]

 Providing access to copies of records